SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 ##### Download and install FileZilla

-##### Open FileZilla and save the IRD cluster into the site manager
+##### Open FileZilla and save the cluster into the site manager

 <img width="50%" class="img-responsive" src="{{ site.url }}/images/tpLinux/tp-filezilla1.png"/>

 In the FileZilla menu, go to _File > Site Manager_.
 Then go through these 5 steps:

 1. Click _New Site_.
-2. Add a custom name for this site.
+2. Add a custom name for this si>te.
-3. Add the hostname bioinfo-nas.ird.fr
+3. Add the hostname <SERVER_NAME>
-4. Set the Logon Type to "Normal" and insert your username and password used to connect on the IRD cluster
+4. Set the Logon Type to "Normal" and insert your username and password used to connect on the cluster
 5. Press the "Connect" button.